Internet Banking agreement

 4. Paym is a trademark of the Mobile Payment Service Company Limited and is used under licence.

 1.1 To be eligible for Everyday Offers you must:

 (a) be over 18;

-(c) have a debit or credit card (as primary cardholder) from a personal account with us; and
+(b) have a debit or credit card (as primary cardholder) from a personal account with us;

 1.2 You also need to activate individual offers before you can earn cashback.

 2.1 Cashback you earn will be paid in line with the conditions that apply to the offer when you activate it.

 2.2 We'll normally pay cashback from debit and credit card offers into your personal current account or credit card account on or before the last working day of the month after the month we receive details of your payment.
 This may be in a different month from when you made the payment – see example:

 - Friday 28 August – you activate an offer